 - 4.3 If you wish to increase or decrease the Required Capacity of an existing connection you can make a request by submitting an Application Form to us at the address given in paragraph 2.4. - 4.4 Any request to increase the Required Capacity will be considered by us and you will be informed whether the additional load is immediately acceptable or whether Reinforcement work must first be carried out.
-Any costs for reinforcing our Distribution System will be charged for in accordance with Section 5 of this document. - 4.5 Any increase or decrease in Required Capacity shall normally be formally agreed by the implementation or variation of a Connection Agreement. - 4.6 No decrease in Required Capacity for import shall take effect earlier than twelve months from the date of original connection, or twelve months from the last variation made to the Required Capacity for
+Any costs for reinforcing our Distribution System will be charged for in accordance with Section 5 of this document.
+Where applicable, we will also notify you in writing that you will be required to pay Connection Offer Expenses (see also paragraphs 4.11-4.13), as set out in Section 7, whether or not you accept your Connection Offer.
+If you inform us within 10 working days that you do not wish to proceed, we will not charge you.
+If you inform us after the 10 days, we may charge you according to how much time we have spent assessing the application. - 4.5 Any increase or decrease in Required Capacity shall normally be formally agreed by the implementation or variation of a Connection Agreement. - 4.6 No decrease in Required Capacity for import shall take effect earlier than twelve months from the date of original connection, or twelve months from the last variation made to the Required Capacity for import.